Automotive oddity website,

 Benrus Clocks for MoPar Applications

 The next question you might ask is how did the thing work since it was not electrical?
 If you remember the early wristwatches that were self-winding this is the same technology that was used on the steering wheel watches.
-As you drove the car the turning action of the wheel via a counterweighted pendulum connected through a gear mechanism would wind the main spring.
+As you drove the car the turning action of the wheel via a counterweighted pendulum connected through a gear mechanism would wind the main spring of the 8-day Gaza movement.
 On the early version the face could also be rotated to wind the main spring.

-The First Available was the Moparmatic Part #1571-366 for use in any Chrysler Corporation passenger car.
-Then came the Chryslermatic part# 1689-112, Desotomatic part # 1689-057, Dodgematic part # unknown and Plymouthmatic part # can not find right now.
-In order to fit the larger 3" horn ring centers an adapter ring was needed Part #1546-864 there is also a slight variation between the early and late first series Chryslermatic clocks the early editions name was in an arch not straight like the later version ..
+The First Available was the Moparmatic #1571-366 for use in any Chrysler Corporation passenger car.
+Then came the Chryslermatic #1689-112, Desotomatic # 1689-057, and Plymouthmatic part # XXX-XXXX there is also a slight variation between the early and late first series Chryslermatic clocks the early editions name was in an arch not straight like the later version.

 "Second Generation Benrus"